Skip to main content

 Once the patient has accepted their appointment, a letter or an email with details of the appointment is sent to them.
 This will include a patient information leaflet which will explain the procedure and what they may need to do to prepare for a test or scan.

 Doctors can submit a patient referral via e-mail.
-This is the recommended method of referring a patient to us.
 E-mail referrals will only be accepted if they are sent from the referring doctor’s nhs.net account to our nhs.net account shown below.
 We recommend referrers to use our request form, to which they can attach a signed clinic letter, should they choose to.

 If providing a typed letter of referral, referrers must provide the following details of the referred patient: